fynv/MixedResolutionGridOfLightProbes/README.md

 As described previously, a constructed mixed-resolution grid has a logical resolution of `base_divisions * (1<<sub_division_level)`.
 Basically, we can sample that logical grid just like sampling an uniform grid.
 In Three.V8, we use similar code to sample a mixed_resolution grid (LODProbeGrid) as to sample an uniform grid (ProbeGrid), with some modifications.
 Both can be found in "StandardRoutine.cpp"

 For a given position of a logical probe `ivec3 ipos`, we need to get the index of an actual probe, which involves traversing the `index` data.
 First, we can find a cell in the base grid.
 The position `ipos_base = ipos / (1<<sub_division_level)`.
 This is where the traversal starts.
-For each non-leaf cell, we move on to one of its 8 children using bit values from `ipos`. `get_probe_idx()` in the shader code implements the algorithm.
+For each non-leaf cell, we move on to one of its 8 children using bit values from `ipos` until a leaf is found. `get_probe_idx()` in the shader code implements the algorithm.

 The interpolation and weighting part is the same as an uniform grid, which follows the tricks used in the DDGI.
 First reduce the weight of back-face probes using the dot-product of probe direction and the surface normal.
-The visibility weight is multiplied in, which is calculated using mean- and variance-biased Chebyshev interpolants (sec.5.2 of [[1]](#1)).
+Then the visibility weight is multiplied in, which is calculated using mean- and variance-biased Chebyshev interpolants (sec.5.2 of [[1]](#1)).
 Finally the trilinear interpolation weights are applied.
 The actual positions of the probes are used instead of the logical positions, except for the trilinear interpolation.

 ## Conversion to Uniform Grid